Symptoms | Diagnosis | Conditions | Treatment | For More Information

 Dizziness or lightheadedness, if progressive, may put a patient at risk for passing out and serious harm.

-In addition to these telltale signs of a heart condition, a physician might suspect structural heart disease if a murmur is detected during a routine physical exam and cardiac imaging test.
+In addition to these telltale symptoms of heart valve problems, a physician might suspect structural heart disease if a murmur is detected during a routine physical exam and cardiac imaging test.
 A heart murmur produces an abnormal sound caused by irregular blood flow as a result of a malfunctioning valve or a hole in the heart.

 Diagnosis of Structural Heart Disease